Italian · Renaissance Art · Women in the Arts

 Orsola Maddalena Caccia at the Met

-The Metropolitan Museum of Art’s acquisition of three works by little-known 16th-century painter Orsola Maddalena Caccia (1596-1676) made headlines last year.
-Earlier this summer, I got to see two of them, a pair of large still life paintings, in the recently-rehung Old Masters galleries.
+The Metropolitan Museum of Art’s acquisition of three works by little-known 16th-century painter Orsola Maddalena Caccia (1596-1676) made headlines in late 2020.
+In the summer of 2021, I got to see two of them, a pair of large still life paintings, in the then-recently-rehung Old Masters galleries.
+(These galleries, and Caccia’s paintings along with them, have since been taken off view again for renovation.)

 Fairly obscure even by the standards of historical female artists, Caccia was Italian nun and abbess who seems to have run an artistic workshop out of her convent in Moncalvo.
 The idea of a nun being a successful artist is certainly not new.
 In fact, scholarship has shown that convent life long represented one of the few available outlets for female creativity and industry.
 Caccia’s subject matter, however, adds a twist to this familiar story.
 Although she made many religious paintings, often to adorn local churches, the limited recognition she’s received has generally been for her still life paintings instead.
 Ill-fitting as this choice of genre initially seems, specialists in Caccia’s work believe that Christian meaning may underpin these fruit and flower compositions, which were possibly visual aids to prayer and meditation.
 The connection between flower arrangements and Christianity may feel a bit fuzzy to modern audiences, but I’ve learned from long study of European art history that almost anything can have a hidden Christian meaning if you want it to.